perSEVERE-5962/RomiLeaderBoard/README.md

 We will by using MariaDB hosted on CentOS Stream
 PHP will be used to create the player profile and enter their run results

-A leaderboard will be created to display the top times
+A leaderboard will be created to display the rankings